-Appointment to the Board: 01 June 2019 Committee membership: Nomination, Remuneration, Corporate Responsibility Current external commitments: Managing Director of Vitruvian Partners I J P
+Appointment to the Board: 01 June 2019

+Nomination, Remuneration, Corporate Responsibility

+Managing Director of Vitruvian Partners LLP

 Amit has a strong understanding of the online classified sector and innovation across a range of online marketplace businesses, with extensive knowledge of finance and capital markets.
 He was Head of International Developed Equities at Harvard Management Company and prior to that Head of Equities at the Lakshmi Mittal Family Office.
 He previously held senior investment management roles at Morgan Stanley & Co International plc, Ziff Brothers Investments and KKR & Co.
 Amit has an MBA with Distinction from Harvard Business School and a Bachelor's degree in Economics with Honours from Harvard College.